A fictional travelogue; four minutes to read.

 At the moment we are at La Buche, a restaurant featuring the traditional cuisine of Quebec.
 Rustic décor is cluttered with snowshoes, two-man tree saws, checkered tablecloths, wild animal skins, wooden floors and stone masonry.

-Between mouthfuls, our breakfast conversation is like a Baptist church Sunday call and response.
-With rhythmic, practiced zeal to whatever I say, Ben and Brittany grimace.
-Dad, just eat, OK?
+Between mouthfuls, our breakfast conversation is a Baptist church Sunday call and response.
+To whatever I say, Ben and Brittany grimace with rhythmic, well-practiced zeal, “Dad, just eat, OK?”

 Last night, we dined at Sagamité restaurant which reimagines First Nations gastronomy.
-Our starters are venison puff pastries with rhubarb chutney, rice, greens.
+Our starters were venison puff pastries with rhubarb chutney, rice, greens.
 Next, a hearty broth filled with the “three sisters”—corn, beans, squash.

 Four dipping sauces multiply the taste options: mustard, sweet mayonnaise, garlic aioli and Russian dressing.
 The vegetable plate is composed of indigenous dietary staples: glazed carrots, beets, puréed squash and a mouth-filling, mouth-watering cheese-infused potato cake.